Bridgeport, Connecticut: 19th century

 In 1821, a small community of remaining Golden Hill Pauguasett Natives, along with free blacks and runaway slaves was established in the South End along Main Street known as Little Liberia, with its own churches, schools and hotels, and served as a stop in the underground railroad.
 Many remaining Paugusset Indians also lived there.

 The West India trade died down around 1840, but by that time the Bridgeport Steamship Company (1824) and Bridgeport Whaling Company (1833) had been incorporated and the Housatonic Railroad chartered (1836).
 The HRRC ran upstate along the Housatonic Valley, connecting with Massachusetts's Berkshire Railroad at the state line.
 Bridgeport was chartered as Connecticut's fifth city in 1836 (Note: "An Act Incorporating the City of Bridgeport", published in the Resolves and Private Laws of the State of Connecticut.) in order to enable the town council to secure funding (ultimately $150,000) to provide to the HRRC and ensure that it would terminate in Bridgeport.
 The Naugatuck Railroad—connecting Bridgeport to Waterbury and Winsted along the Naugatuck River—was chartered in 1845 and began operation four years later.
 The same year, the New York and New Haven Railroad began operation, connecting Bridgeport to New York and the other towns along the north shore of the Long Island Sound.
 Now a major junction, the city began to industrialize.

-The city's first immigrants were Irish Catholics who settled in the Sterling Hill section of the Hollow.
+Irish Catholic immigrants settled in the Sterling Hill section of the Hollow.
 Having come to the US to escape the famine, they arrived in town during the 1830s to build the railroad.
 They mostly lived in wooden four to six family tenements, often subdivided homes.

 In 1842, showman P.T.
 Barnum spent a night in Bridgeport, and there met Charles Stratton, a local dwarf.
 He soon became part of Barnum's act and a star under the name "General Tom Thumb".
 Barnum moved to Bridgeport and built four houses in the city over the course of his life, the first being Iranistan.